brokyo/seeker_ii/README.md

 **Recommended**
 - Arc — Seeker has a lot of configurability.
 The Arc makes that configurability pleasant.
 Encoders mapped to different significant figures for high-resolution control and realtime performability.
-- [Seeker TouchDesigner tox](lib/etc/seeker.tox) — Seeker connects fairly naturally to TouchDesigner and enables a kind of visual painting that I think is a lot of fun.
-This tox handles all the connections.
+- [Seeker TouchDesigner tox](lib/etc/td_components) — Seeker connects fairly naturally to TouchDesigner and enables a kind of visual painting that I think is a lot of fun.
+I've included toxs for each type of output.
 More on this further down.

 **Optional**
 - Crow — Lots of CV and gate output patterns.
 Clock-synced modulation with some unusual approaches.